 These reserves include the Sungei Buloh Wetland, an invaluable park due to its importance to migrating birds, as well as the Bukit Timah Nature Reserve, one of the largest patches of rainforest still standing in Singapore.
 It is also located on Singapore’s tallest hill.

-You can also visit some of these animals in Singapore Zoo.
+You can also visit some of these animals in Singapore Zoo night safari.
 Zoos may now be invaluable institutions who strive to ensure the survival of animal species, but you are still looking at animals outside of their natural habitat.

 However, next door to the zoo is one of the best ways to view Singapore’s wildlife as well as wildlife from across the world.